jacobket/GeneExpressionPredict/README.md

 # Gene Expression Prediction Using Machine Learning

 ## Project Objective
 This project uses machine learning techniques to predict gene expression levels from the GSE45827 dataset.
+It also aims to explore gene expression patterns using unsupervised learning (Kmeans clustering).

 ## Data Preprocessing
 1. Loaded dataset using `pandas` and removed any rows containing NaN values